npg70/galbreath-old/people/galbraith-john-1809.md

 > and Mary Mitchell, but through their oldest son Archibald.

 - Note error in death.
 Says 1861 but should be 1881
-- Here the "emmigrant" refers to [Alexander Galbreath](galbreath-alexander-1753.md) (to immigrated to Balitmore).
+- Here the "emmigrant" refers to [Alexander Galbreath](galbreath-alexander-1753.md) (who immigrated to Balitmore).
 - "John in Kilteddan and Mary Mitchell" is [John Galbreath](galbreath-john-1680.md) (also "Kilteddan" is never defined the article, a Google returns nothing).
 - "oldest son Archibald" is [Archibald Galbreath](galbreath-archibald-1708.md)